yacov/malaberg-browserstack/test_automation_PRD.md

     -   Selecting product options and variants.
     -   Interacting with UI elements.
     -   Adding products to the cart from the product page.

+-   **ConfirmationPageContext.php**:
+    -   **New Context Class Added**:
+        -   Manages the order confirmation page steps, including:
+            -   Waiting for the confirmation page to load.
+            -   Memorizing the order number.
+            -   Verifying the order details are correct.

+-   **SharedDataContext.php**:
+    -   **New Context Class Added**:
+        -   Provides a mechanism to share data between different context classes.
+        -   Stores shared data such as memorized product details, shipping information, and order numbers.
+        -   Ensures that data is accessible across different steps and contexts during the test execution.

 #### **Feature Files**